NestorArmstrong/flint-content/articles/en/015_war_wallet.md

 ## The Strait That Moves the World

 Roughly a fifth of the world’s oil flows through the Strait of Hormuz.
-When tensions rise in that region, oil doesn’t just respond to supply disruptions… it responds to fear of disruption.
+When tensions rise in that region, oil doesn’t just respond to supply disruptions… it responds to **fears of disruption**.
 That’s where the real impact begins.

 Higher oil prices don’t stay in energy markets.
 They move through the entire economy:
 * Transportation becomes more expensive